 Did you know that erectile dysfunction is one of the most common sexual problems for men?
 In fact, it affects about 15 to 30 million American men.
 While it typically affects older men over the ages of 40 or 50, younger men can also be affected by erectile dysfunction.

 Symptoms of Erectile Dysfunction

-While ED affects everyone differently, you may have ED if you have experienced the following symptoms on more than one occasion.
-Symptoms of erectile dysfunction include:
+ED affects everyone differently.
+However, you may have ED if you have experienced the following symptoms on more than one occasion.
+For men who suffer with ED, symptoms can include: